 Mid/side processing has an elusive magic about it.
 It’s often looked at as a dark art in mixing and mastering but is actually really easy to do.
 Here’s a simplified version of how it works for anyone who hasn’t quite got their head around it yet.

 Stereo information is not really about left and right, it is the difference between the left and right.
 Confusing right?
 Here is the easiest way to imagine it: you have a hotdog in front of you.
 The sausage is all the mono information that comes out of both speakers equally—vocals, kick, bass, most percussion etc. The bun is the sides.
 This is the information spread between left and right.
 The sausage should always be level with or above the top of the bread.
 If the bread is higher and the sausage is sinking into the bread, you have a really shit hotdog, or in audio terms, you have phasing.
-If the side information is louder or spread further than the mono, you get phase cancellation—this is where sounds are cancelling each other out, especially when you mono them.
+If the side information is louder or spread further than the mono, you get phase cancellation—this is where sounds are canceling each other out, especially when you mono them.
 So to get to the end of the hot dog analogy, keep solid elements mono, pan a few things to get that natural side information and selectively spread or place a few elements of your mix in the sides.
 This will translate into a far more 3D and full sounding mix.
 As we mentioned earlier and can’t stress enough, we find the best way to check for phasing is a free plugin called Voxengo SPAN.
-You can set this up in Mid-Side mode, which displays the Mid information and Side information over layed.
+You can set this up in Mid-Side mode, which displays the Mid information and Side information overlayed.
 If the side information goes higher than the Mid, this is a visual representation of phasing and easily points out where you need to dip out in the sides, using a mid/side EQ.

 Master of Mastering

-Here are some of our go-to tips for home mastering: firstly, do any corrections before you start compressing and colouring a mix with EQ.
+Here are some of our go-to tips for home mastering: firstly, do any corrections before you start compressing and coloring a mix with EQ.
 Use a clinical EQ to get rid of anything spread too far in the sides and remove any boominess, harshness etc. We use UAD’s Brainworx V3 plugin to do this.
 This allows you to remove or add information using EQ in the Mid or Side of your track, correct phasing issues, and shape the overall track a little with some very clean filters and EQ.
 Logic’s EQ is also really good for a DAW EQ for removing unwanted information in a track.
 Next, level it off.
 We use a limiter to just catch any rogue peaks that could trigger a compressor later in the chain.
 Add a limiter and set the output volume to -3.db.
 Drive the limiter threshold until it just starts to tickle the peaks within your track, reducing no more than -1 to -2db.
 This will then catch the peaks but still leave room for everything else you’re going to do in the mastering chain.
-Of course, make sure your premaster is no louder than -3db, otherwise you’re essentially just turning down a pre master which is too loud.
+Of course, make sure your premaster is no louder than -3db, otherwise, you’re essentially just turning down a pre-master which is too loud.

 From here the world is your oyster.
-Use a combination of clinical or colourful EQ and compression but remember never to overdo it.
-A good place to start is this: try to use some colourful or vintage compressors such as the UAD Shadow Hills or another opto compression modelled VST with a fast attack, reducing no more than -1 to -2db.
+Use a combination of clinical or colorful EQ and compression but remember never to overdo it.
+A good place to start is this: try to use some colorful or vintage compressors such as the UAD Shadow Hills or another opto compression modeled VST with a fast attack, reducing no more than -1 to -2db.
 If something needs more compression, use two different compressors that are only just tickling the mix.
 You will get a far better result than just driving the hell out of one compressor.
 After this you can use some special processing such as stereo spread to lift any areas you feel need more dimension, followed by a little more EQ to the lows and highs if needed.
 At this point we would use transparent plugins such as the UAD Oxford EQ, again the Logic EQ or Fabfilter Pro-Q would also be good for this.
 If you do this right and never let anything clip, you can easily get your mix loud and the final limiter in the chain will only be reducing around -2 or -3db.
 If you’re having to push your limiter further than this to get a good loudness, the rest of your compression and EQ is most likely wrong before this.